The Small Business Restructure Regime

 What do you need to do?

-- If we agree you’re in a bit of strife and this is a good option for you, we’ll put you in touch with a restructuring practitioner
+2. If we confirm that the SBR regime is suitable for your situation, we’ll put you in touch with a restructuring practitioner

 Here’s a great resource from the Treasury Department with more info on the SBR.
 Here’s one from ASIC that steps you through the SBR process in more detail.